 It’s too early to know if Julie’s injections will help her or not, however, I am SO grateful to her for sharing the reasoning behind her decision to have them.

 I had actually been wondering why, in all of the online forums I’ve read about prolotherapy, I had never heard of any other patients being told quite the same thing.
-(Here’s the prolotherapy Facebook group I follow, which I find to be really informative).

 And now I wonder if maybe what Dr. B. said wasn’t quite right.
 Now I realize that, while she does seem to be fairly knowledgeable on prolotherapy for the upper extremity, it probably would have been a good idea to consult someone with more experience on the SI joint.

-But what works for one person won’t necessarily work another- especially in terms of a complex joint like the SI joint.
+What works for one person won’t necessarily work another- especially in terms of a complex joint like the SI joint.
 So just because prolotherapy wasn’t a part of my journey doesn’t mean it shouldn’t be part of yours.